-With a financial assist from the Department of Agriculture, Dr. Seaman Knapp took to the road to "teach by doing rather than telling.”
+With a financial assist from the Agriculture Department, Dr. Seaman Knapp took to the road to "teach by doing rather than telling.”
 The field trials were developed to deal with the boll weevil.
 It had the effect for the first time of taking the classroom to the farm.
 Texas has the distinction of assigning the first "county agent.”

 In 1911, John Barron, a farm boy who graduated from Cornell University, went to work in Broome County, New York.
 He was the first county agent to serve as a "farm bureau” representative.
 The Farm Bureau venture was financed jointly by USDA, the Binghamton Chamber of Commerce and the Lackawanna Railroad.